Hurricane Lane Extends Altona Family's Vacation

 She noted they called the airport a several times every day to see if they could catch an earlier plane, but even their Friday flight was rescheduled for this week Tuesday.
 However, persistence paid off and the Neufeld's were able to catch an earlier flight on Monday.

-This still meant the family would have to ride-out the storm in their third-flood condo.
+This still meant the family would have to ride-out the storm in their third-floor condo.

 While the apartment was located half a block from the beach, Marla said it was situated at the top of a hill so there were no worries about flooding, but noted people did start to clear out and sandbag some lower-laying units.
 She added the family did get to work collecting water, candles, batteries and flashlights in case of emergency.

 As it turned out, the part of Maui where the Neufelds were staying only saw some rain and wind.
-Marla added however, other areas of the island and the big island of Hawaii weren't so lucky and are still experiencing washouts and landslides.
+Marla added, however, other areas of the island and the big island of Hawaii weren't so lucky and are still experiencing washouts and landslides.

 "It just felt like we were almost in a little bubble in our area," she said.